pglombardo/pwpush-cli/README.md

 ## Overview

 The `pwpush` CLI is a powerful command-line tool that interfaces with [Password Pusher](https://pwpush.com) instances to securely share sensitive information.
-It supports both the hosted service at pwpush.com and self-hosted instances.
+It supports both the hosted services (eu.pwpush.com, us.pwpush.com) and self-hosted instances.

 ### Key Features

 - 🔐 **Secure Sharing**: Share passwords, secrets, and files with automatic expiration
-- 🌐 **Multi-Instance Support**: Works with pwpush.com, eu.pwpush.com, us.pwpush.com, or your own instance
+- 🌐 **Multi-Instance Support**: Works with eu.pwpush.com, us.pwpush.com, or your own instance
 - 🔑 **Authentication**: Full API integration with user accounts
 - 📊 **Audit Logs**: Track access and usage of shared content
 - 🎯 **Flexible Expiration**: Set expiration by views, days, or both